NLP2RDF/documentation/docs/prov-and-conf.rst

 spotting information
   The mere fact that a certain substring has been identified as a (likely) reference to a named entity.
-This expressed in NIF 2.1 by assigning the ``nif-ann:EnitityOccurrence`` class to the substring resource.
+This expressed in NIF 2.1 by assigning the ``nif:EnitityOccurrence`` class to the substring resource.

 entity linking information